winglang/docsite/blog/2024-02-09-private-api-gateway-aws.md

 npm i -g winglang
 ```

-You can check the CLI version like this:
+You can check the CLI version like this (the minimum version required by this tutorial is 0.58.10):

 ```bash
 wing --version